Questions about Mulan’s Legend and History, Answered

 Northern Wei (386–534 AD)

-The oldest known version of Mulan’s story, which inspired countless retellings for centuries to come.
+The Ballad of Mulan is the oldest known version of Mulan’s story.
+This one poem ended up inspiring countless retellings for centuries to come.

 Tang Dynasty (618–907 AD)